garenthoms/garenthoms.github.io/README.md

 <div align="center">
 <h4>Independent Contractor<br>
-Dedicated Promotions Specialist <br> Contact: +{1}-{876}-{398}-{3993} | garenthoms {@} gmail.com</h4>
+Promotions Specialist / Developer <br> Contact: +{1}-{876}-{398}-{3993} | garenthoms {@} gmail.com</h4>
 </div>

 ### Professional Objective
 ---
-  Dedicated Promotions Specialist helping Jamaican grocers digitize in-store deals through Telegram.
+  Dedicated Promotions & Developer Specialist helping Jamaican grocers digitize in-store deals through Telegram.
 I take raw store data such as barcodes, shelf tag photos, or lists and instantly publish them to a professional digital storefront.
 My goal is to bridge the gap between your store shelves and your customers phones with zero extra work for your staff.

 ### How I Help Your Store Grow